Tempus (comics): Eva Bell

 Eva Bell is a goth-punk teenager from Gold Coast, Queensland.
 When her mutant powers manifest, Cyclops appears and asks her to join his new X-Men.
 She at first does not want to and prefers a normal life, but then the Avengers come to recruit her and she decides she will not have a normal life and Cyclops's team will be cooler.
 She then creates a time bubble that freezes the Avengers so they can escape.

 Eva uses her time travel to kill Matthew Malloy, a reality-warping mutant who threatens Earth, by preventing his parents from meeting.

-In House of X and Powers of X, Tempus joins the Five, a group of mutants who live on Krakoa and combine their powers to resurrect dead mutants.
+In House of X and Powers of X, the X-Men establish Krakoa as a mutant nation.
+Tempus becomes part of the Five, a group of five mutants who combine their powers to resurrect dead mutants by recreating their bodies and restoring their memories at the time of their deaths.
+Tempus's abilities allow her to accelerate time, aging the resurrected mutant to the age they were at death.

+During the third Hellfire Gala, Krakoa was attacked by Orchis, resulting in the Five, a portion of Krakoa, and many of its residents being transported to the White Hot Room.
+While the Krakoans are given the opportunity to return to Earth, the Five are not shown to have done so.

 Powers and abilities

-The villainous Tempus possesses vast superhuman abilities.
-As a temporal energy being, he can manipulate time and regenerate if damaged or killed.

-The Eva Bell incarnation of Tempus can create time bubbles that freeze anything trapped inside them.
-She can additionally travel through and accelerate time.
+Both versions of Tempus are able to manipulate time.
+The first Tempus possesses immense strength, allowing him to trade blows with Thor and the alien monster Alioth.
+His body is composed of the essence of Limbo, which Immortus can control and use to summon an army of trillions.
+Eva Bell is able to accelerate and slow down time, freezing others in place with time bubbles.